 CM Eligibility Criteria

-Required Speaker
+Required Speakers

 CM Mandatory Topics

-There are four topics AICP members are required to focus on by logging one CM credit for each topic area during their tow-year reporting period.
+There are four topics AICP members are required to focus on by logging one CM credit for each topic area during their two-year reporting period.
 These topics are: Ethics, Law, Equity and Sustainability and Resilience.
 For events and activities to be eligible for a mandatory CM credit topic, the content must meet the criteria outlined here for that topic.

 Providers may enter recorded educational products for CM credit.
 The recorded products for CM credit allow the flexibility of quality training anytime and anywhere.
 The provider must include a link to the materials (i.e. PowerPoint, PDF presentation, survey, etc.) for this CM eligible product.
 APA National does not post materials or recordings to its website for providers.